HomeVMware Licensing

 Choose VMware Cloud Foundation (VCF) if:

-The alternatives worth evaluating: Proxmox VE (free, genuinely mature, excellent for VMs and containers, growing enterprise traction), Nutanix AHV (strong HCI alternative, especially for shops already on Nutanix hardware), and Microsoft Azure Stack HCI (if you're a Microsoft-heavy shop and want cloud integration).
-We'll cover each in dedicated migration guides — starting with the VMware to Proxmox migration walkthrough coming next month.
+The alternatives worth evaluating: Proxmox VE (free, with growing enterprise adoption since 2024 and solid KVM/LXC support), Nutanix AHV (strong HCI alternative, especially for shops already on Nutanix hardware), and Microsoft Azure Stack HCI (if you're a Microsoft-heavy shop and want cloud integration).
+See the VMware to Proxmox migration guide for the full walkthrough.
+CDW VVF licenses Veeam Backup for vSphere VVF Proxmox VE subscription

 Transitioning from vSphere Standard: Your Next Steps